The Santa Cruz Banana Belt: Gardening in the County's Most Balanced Microclimate

 The Bottom Line

-The Santa Cruz Banana Belt is the county's Goldilocks zone: not too hot, not too cool, not too foggy, not too dry.
+The Santa Cruz Banana Belt is the county's warmest coastal zone: not too hot, not too cool, not too foggy, not too dry.
 You have stable, moderate, favored conditions that make gardening easier than almost anywhere else in the county.

 Your signature advantage is the ability to grow frost-sensitive plants (especially citrus) that fail elsewhere while still having reliable summers for tomatoes and peppers.